Caisse centrale de la France libre

-The Caisse Centrale de la France Libre (CCFL, lit.
+The Caisse centrale de la France libre (CCFL, lit.
 'Central Bank of Free France') was a bank of issue established by Free France in London in 1941, serving French Equatorial Africa and Cameroon following their de facto secession from Vichy France.
-It soon evolved into a specialized note-issuing and development bank for French overseas territories and was renamed the Caisse Centrale de la France d'Outre-Mer (CCFOM, lit.
-'Central Bank of Overseas France') in early 1944, then the Caisse Centrale de Coopération Économique (CCCE, lit.
+It soon evolved into a specialized note-issuing and development bank for French overseas territories and was renamed the Caisse centrale de la France d'outre-Mer (CCFOM, lit.
+'Central Bank of Overseas France') in early 1944, then the Caisse centrale de coopération économique (CCCE, lit.
 'Central Fund for Economic Cooperation') in 1958.

-It was the predecessor institution of the Bank of Central African States (BEAC), France's Institut d'Émission des Départements d'Outre-Mer (IEDOM) and Agence Française de Développement (AFD), and national development banks in several African countries.
+It was the predecessor institution of the Bank of Central African States (BEAC), France's Institut d'Émission des Départements d'Outre-Mer (IEDOM) and French Development Agency (AFD), and national development banks in several African countries.

 Background

 In late August 1940, the initiative of Félix Éboué rallied French Equatorial Africa and Cameroon to Charles de Gaulle's Free France, whereas French West Africa remained loyal to Vichy.
-The Vichy government consequently terminated the note-issuing privilege of the Banque de l'Afrique Occidentale (BAO) over the rebel territories.
+The Vichy government consequently terminated the note-issuing privilege of the Banque de l'Afrique occidentale (BAO) over the rebel territories.
 In March 1941, the British authorities established a fixed exchange rate between the pound sterling and the French francs circulating in Free France's African lands in the form of BAO notes, similarly to the policy they had adopted two months earlier for the Congo franc.
 As this situation was plainly unsustainable in the absence of a counterpart bank of issue, the Bank of England started working with De Gaulle's financial aide in London, Pierre Denis, to establish a dedicated monetary authority.